AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-quick-start.md

 ---
 unique-page-id: 37356027
-description: Marketo Measure Quick Start - Measure - Product Documentation
+description: Marketo Measure Quick Start - Marketo Measure - Product Documentation
 title: Marketo Measure Quick Start
 exl-id: a4f31d82-63ec-4bb2-bc8b-d3495e61af4f
 ---
 # Marketo Measure Quick Start {#marketo-measure-quick-start}

 We understand that not all Marketing teams want (or have access) to run marketing reporting out of the CRM, whether it’s because of limited access, CRM ownership, longer time to value, or legal implications.
-Going down the path of Bizible Quick Start gives you the ability to effectively implement and run Bizible with as little reliance on the CRM as possible.
+Going down the path of Marketo Measure Quick Start gives you the ability to effectively implement and run Marketo Measure with as little reliance on the CRM as possible.

-## Standard Bizible Installation {#standard-bizible-installation}
+## Standard Marketo Measure Installation {#standard-marketo-measure-installation}

-Through the standard Bizible installation, you're required to install a Salesforce Package or a Microsoft Dynamics Managed Solution.
-The installation includes custom objects/entities and custom fields that are added to the CRM that Bizible can then write data to.
+Through the standard Marketo Measure installation, you're required to install a Salesforce Package or a Microsoft Dynamics Managed Solution.
+The installation includes custom objects/entities and custom fields that are added to the CRM that Marketo Measure can then write data to.
 This ultimately leads to a longer onboarding time due to tracking down the appropriate owner/administrator, creating new users and profiles, and getting through security clearances to install to a production instance—and sometimes creating a separate workstream to test out the installation in a sandbox instance.

-Although having a package presents Bizible data in its full capacity inside the CRM, we find it’s not always necessary given the various use cases.
-If reporting can be conducted outside of the CRM (such as within Bizible Discover or an external Data Warehouse), Bizible Quick Start is a fast and easy way to get set up with Bizible without having to install the Bizible package.
+Although having a package presents Marketo Measure data in its full capacity inside the CRM, we find it’s not always necessary given the various use cases.
+If reporting can be conducted outside of the CRM (such as within Marketo Measure Discover or an external Data Warehouse), Marketo Measure Quick Start is a fast and easy way to get set up with Marketo Measure without having to install the Marketo Measure package.

 ## How It Works {#how-it-works}